obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 This proposal aims to address the challenges by introducing a new Container Compute Interface (CCI).
-The CCI is conceptually equivalent to the [CSI](https://github.com/kubernetes/design-proposals-archive/blob/main/storage/container-storage-interface.md) in that it will delineate between the responsibility of the Kubelet and the responsibility of lower-level, compute focused plugins for resource assignment capabilities, such as CPU and memory.
+The CCI is conceptually equivalent to the [CSI](https://github.com/kubernetes/design-proposals-archive/blob/main/storage/container-storage-interface.md) in that it will delineate between the responsibility of the Kubelet and the responsibility of lower-level, compute focused drivers for resource assignment capabilities, such as CPU and memory.

-We propse an iterative implementation approach:
+We propose an iterative implementation approach:

-In the first stage (alpha) we propose to add a new component to the kubelet called the CCIManager that focuses exclusively on providing a mechanism for pluggable CPU management policies (as a replacement to the builtin CPUManager and its corresponding policies).
+In the first stage (alpha) we propose adding a new component to the kubelet called the CCIManager that focuses exclusively on providing a mechanism for pluggable CPU management policies (as a replacement to the builtin CPUManager and its corresponding policies).
 Enablement of the CCIManager will be blocked by a feature gate, which, when enabled, will trigger all CPU Management decisions to flow through the CCIManager instead of the builtin CPUManager.
 As such, the CPUManager policy MUST be set to none if this new feature gate is enabled.
 This will be enforced by the kubelet, causing it to "fail fast" if this invariant does not hold true.

-For now, only a single plugin will be allowed to run on a node at any given time.
+For now, only a single driver will be allowed to run on a node at any given time.
 Details of how we plan to enforce this requirement as well as how we plan to (temporarily) handle bootstrapping a node that does not yet have a pluggable CPU Management policy running can be found in Section [Throubleshooting].
-In a later phase, we will provide a proper mechanism to handle bootstrapping as well as cases where a plugin becomes temporarily unavailable.
+In a later phase, we will provide a proper mechanism to handle bootstrapping as well as cases where a driver becomes temporarily unavailable.

-The implication of CCI and the addition of the proposed CCI plugin manager will be to allow compute capabilities such as CPU and memory to be managed outside of the Kubelet via pluggable CCI Drivers.
+The implication of CCI and the addition of the proposed CCI manager will be to allow compute capabilities such as CPU and memory to be managed outside of the Kubelet via pluggable CCI Drivers.
 This will allow users to augment the current implementation of Kubelet managed resources with support for more complex use-cases without having to modify the Kubelet.
 The CCI extensions can coexist with the existing CPU and memory allocation technique available to Kubernetes users today.